 Faces around Campus

 There will be many times students and customers will visit our campus and find some friendly faces greeting them beyond our teaching staff.
 It is our hope that you will greet them and thank them for all of their wonderful contributions to help ensure Red Stone Glen functions on a daily basis.

-Don't be surprised to see or hear the sounds of Sara's two daughters around the studio and house.
-Windsor, age 3, and Imogen, age 1, are as much apart of the make-up of this studio as any other member of the staff.
-This being said you will most likely also see in tow their professional handler, Sara's mother Charlotte, herding them back to whatever activity they are working on that day.
-Charlotte is also notorious for being found in our kitchen, close by the oven, making sure there are always fresh goodies on hand for students to partake.
-And lastly, Sara's husband, Dustin without his support Red Stone Glen would not exist.
+Don’t be surprised to see or hear the sounds of Sara’s two daughters around the studio and house.
+Windsor, age 8, and Imogen, age 6, are as much apart of the make-up of this studio as any other member of the staff.
+Although their days are typically spent in school, they enjoy making frequent trips into the studio to visit with students.
+And lastly, Sara’s husband, Dustin without his support Red Stone Glen would not exist.

 Red Stone Glen is one of those special places that draws fiber artists in to stay and study, but we’re also equally fortunate to have a team of volunteers who help out on a daily basis.
 Each with their own skill set we can rely on them to chip in on any project including; painting, threading looms, assembling class handouts, stocking shelves and even on occasion helping to hold a baby while we’re on the phone.
 We are truly indebted to each of you, and thank you for your many gifts and talents you bestow upon Red Stone Glen.

-- Savannah, our Mountain Feist, is friendly and energetic and can typically be found at the foot of someone threading a loom or in the meadow hunting moles.
+- Savannah, our 16 yr old Mountain Feist/Lab mix is friendly and can typically be found at the foot of someone threading a loom or in the meadow hunting moles.